CenturyLinkCloud/PublicKB/Security/centurylink-cloud-guide-to-vormetric-dsm.md

     Enter the host name of this computer.
 This will be used by Agents to talk to this Security Server.
     This Security Server host name[CA3CCVADSM01.CCVA.COM]:
     Please enter the following information for key and certificate generation.
-    What is the name of your organizational unit? []:CenturyLink Cloud What is the name of your organization? []:CenturyLink What is the name of your City or Locality? []:Bellevue What is the name of your State or Province? []:WA What is your two-letter country code?
+    What is the name of your organizational unit? []:Lumen Cloud What is the name of your organization? []:Lumen What is the name of your City or Locality? []:Bellevue What is the name of your State or Province? []:WA What is your two-letter country code?
 [US]:US